TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 # Retrospective

-This very first iteration was so powerful.
-We were really happy, as this gave us great insights but also offered opportunities to establish some tech-debt goals within the Team.
-The team could focus on specific _themes_ according to the upcoming user stories and thus was a great way to align everyone, from product to engineering into dealing with tech-debt.
+This very first iteration was so powerful!
+We were really happy, as this gave us great insights but also offered opportunities to establish some technical debt goals within the team.
+We could focus on specific _themes_ (using the impact) according to the upcoming user stories and thus was a great way to align everyone, from product to engineering, into dealing with technical debt.

-We did a small retrospective, and we all agreed that while powerful to raise awareness we could exploit more if we moved deeper on the framework we were creating.
+We did a small retrospective, and we all agreed that while it was powerful to raise awareness, we could exploit more if we dug deeper on the framework we were creating.

 # Some examples

-Let's say there are new features involving integrating with third parties that will consume our fancy new API that was just built in a hurry for a PoC in the next Quarter.
+Let's say there are new features involving integrating with third parties that will consume our fancy new API, that was just built in a hurry for a PoC, in the next quarter.
 We had identified some tech debt related to speed on that part of the codebase, like not enough tests, documentation,  or some code that needs refactor because it was just a PoC.
-We know that this will impact the time to market, so we can anticipate and just focus as technical goal for the sprints to "improve the time to market for new API features" before we start working on the stories.
+We know that this will impact the time to market, so we can anticipate and just focus as technical goal for the sprints to "improve the time to market for new API features" while working on the user stories.
+Focusing only on that goal (for example omitting any big architectural refactor) we could tackle our codebase at the same time we were delivering new value.

-Or maybe we are expecting a peak in our services because some Company OKRs (go sales, :moneybag: go!), and we need to focus on improving our operations stuff, like monitoring, scaling or making the jobs resilient and parallelizable.
+Maybe our Company is expecting a peak in our # of requests because of some sales goals (go sales, :moneybag: go!), and we need to focus on improving our operations stuff, like monitoring, scaling or making the jobs resilient and parallelizable.
+This way, we could introduce technical parts to the user stories (for example, the big architectural refactor that we omitted before) that were aligned with the company goals or certain user stories.

 # Technical Debt

 ## What is Technical Debt

-How do we know that something is techdebt?
-Because we are afraid to work on it (for several reasons) or because it hinders product development not being able to achieve the speed we want (for several reasons... again).
-Or maybe because it breaks too much or because it is not aligned with the company strategies (yes, for several reasons).
+How do we know that something is technical debt?
+Because we are afraid to work on it.
+Or because it hinders product development by not being able to achieve the speed we want.
+Or maybe because it breaks too much.
+Or it is not aligned with the company strategies...

 Sounds familiar?
-Basically is what the second point above glimpses: Team Speed Stuff, Operations Stuff and Architecture Stuff.
+Basically is what the second image above glimpses: Team Speed Stuff, Operations Stuff and Architecture Stuff.
 In other words:

 - Techdebt doesn't allow product owners to deliver features at the speed they want: **It slows development teams**